 Only billing NPI's should be registered in EDISS Connect.
 During initial registration you can choose any billing NPI that will have a transaction type processed under your account.
 You will have the ability to enter additional NPIs after the registration process.

 Billing NPI's are what payers process claims under and make payments to, thus EDI registration requires it for setup and processing.
 EDISS considers any other form of NPI optional and does not need it registered with EDISS.

 Your information is secure with us.
 We will never share your contact or account information with anyone including third parties.

 If you leave companies your user credentials will need to be removed from EDISS Connect.
 It would be up to the Administrator linked to your EDISS Connect account to delete these credentials.
 If you are the sole Administrator, you would need to create a new Admin for the account and then have that User remove your credentials.

 In this scenario, a vendor is considered an Account Administrator.
 If you choose a vendor to have this role, that means you have hired an outside resource to manage your Connect account on your behalf.
-You will have ‘View Only' access to your claims, meaning you will only be able to review your account and not make transaction related changes.
+You will have view-only access to your account, meaning you will only be able to review your account and not make transaction related changes.
 This includes adding or editing transactions.